efuller/react-testing-tips/README.md

 - There is something very gratifying about using TDD to create a component's functionality without ever viewing it in the browser.

-## Always Make Sure a Test Will Fail
+## Tests Should Always Fail
-- It's just as important to be able to make a test fail as it is to make it pass.
+It is just as important to be able to make a test fail as it is to make it pass.

 ## Helpful Resources
 - `RTL Cheatsheet`: https://testing-library.com/docs/react-testing-library/cheatsheet
 - `Jest-Dom Matchers`: https://github.com/testing-library/jest-dom#table-of-contents
 - `Common Mistakes with RTL`: https://kentcdodds.com/blog/common-mistakes-with-react-testing-library
-- `Anything on kentcdodds.com` https://kentcdodds.com
+- `All Things Written by Kent` https://kentcdodds.com

 ## Jest / RTL Tips
-There is no doubt that I have spent hours trying to figure out how to do a thing when it comes to testing.
-In most cases, it is usually due to trying to figure out a way to mock a resource or or because there is some weird async thing happening in a component.
+I have spent hours trying to figure out how to do things when it comes to testing.
+In most cases, it usually involves mocking or there is a weird async thing happening in a component that is causing the test to not work properly.

 Below are a collection of tips that you may find helpful at some point!

-### Be Aware of Query Return Types
+## Be Aware of Query Return Types
 - https://testing-library.com/docs/react-testing-library/cheatsheet#queries

 If you want to test if a query result is `null`, then you will want to use a `queryBy` query.

 If you want to be able to `await` a query in line, then a `findBy` query would be in order.

-### Use `screen.debug()` and `console.log` frequently
+## Use `screen.debug()` and `console.log` frequently

 `screen.debug()` is a very useful RTL tool that will output the markup of a component within a test.